wastono/varrefvals/README.md

 ## Conversion

-I am not update this section.
-Please see *sample.var* or *simple.var*.
+**I am not update this section**.
+Please see *sample.var* or *simple.var* for simple code sample.
 Compile it to see the conversion result.

 | No. | Varrefvals code | PHP code |
 |:---:|---|---|